Clemons9032/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This project is a tuturiol meant to setup and install a guide for osTicket ticketing systemIt'll be built in microsoft azure for project ease and accessibility.
+This project is a tuturiol meant to setup and install a guide for osTicket ticketing system.It'll be built in microsoft azure for project ease and accessibility.
 It'll also be accompanied with a video highlighting install process.

 <h2>Video Demonstration</h2>